-This is a Jack Richeson (see the great dry palettes from the same maker) ceramic brush holder that simply sits on your desk or workspace and keeps your brushes from getting away from you.
+This is a ceramic brush holder (see the great dry palettes from the same maker) that simply sits on your desk or workspace and keeps your brushes from getting away from you.
 Easy to clean, simple, and sturdy, this brush rest is the epitome of “form follows function”.

 This is a 49 hole paint brush organizer that I would recommend for those who want to upgrade from their ceramic mugs.
 This will keep your brushes in the ideal vertical storage position and in clear view for your to find the one you need.